Airtable

 QuickStart

-To instantiate the Airtable class, you can either store your Airtable API
+To instantiate the Airtable class, you can either store your Airtable personal access token

-as an environmental variable or pass in your api key
+as an environmental variable or pass in your personal access token

 as an argument.
 You also need to pass in the base key and table name.